 Now, to be fair, this action was clearly a reference to a joke in their safety video about their phone policy, where the pilot takes someone’s phone and throws it out the window into the water.
 Funny, right?
 Sure, in the safety video.
 Not so much in real life!

 My emotional reaction to having someone try to grab my phone out of my hand was strong.
 Grabbing my chin or crotch would have been more alarming, but not by much: that device is so attached to me it is like anatomy.

 Mostly I was just baffled by his policy.
-He was not a young man, and I suspect it was an old-school anti-tech my-plane-my-rules thing.
-And yet, as he pointed out in the rather tense and public conversation that followed, their safety video does indeed specify that phones must be in airplane mode and stowed — a fact that had never registered with me before.
-It’s a ridiculous policy that has never been enforced on any plane I have ever been on, including all other Harbour Air flights I’ve taken.
+He was not a young man, and I suspect it was an old-school, anti-tech, my-plane-my-rules thing.
+And yet (as he pointed out in the rather tense and public conversation that followed), their safety video does indeed specify that phones must be in airplane mode and stowed — a detail that had never registered with me before.
+It’s a goofy policy that has never been enforced on any plane I have ever been on, including all the other Harbour Air flights I’ve taken.
 But he was taking it seriously!